Levi Jordan Plantation State Historic Site: Levi Jordan Plantation State Historic Site (2001 – present)

 The site was owned, until 2001, by several site descendants.
 The Houston Endowment purchased the 90 acres of the former plantation from Dorothy Cotton and in the spring of 2002, donated it to Texas Parks and Wildlife.
-It is owned by the Texas Historical Commission and is managed by Texas Parks and Wildlife, as the Levi Jordan Plantation State Historic Site.
+Since 2007 the site has been owned and managed by the Texas Historical Commission.

 The Levi Jordan Plantation Historical Society, a local advocacy group and 501(c)3 organization, was created in 1993, and its membership includes site descendants and other community members.
 This group was founded with the assistance of Kenneth L. Brown (the principal archaeological investigator and a University of Houston anthropologist).
 Carol McDavid, a former graduate student of Kenneth L. Brown, worked with the local community to create a web site about the archaeology.

 Texas proposition 8 (in 2003) allowed for the financing of the restoration of the property.
 Starting in 2012, the plantation house was restored.
-As of November 2015, the site is only open to the public for Saturday tours.